(as of September 30, 2018)

-The FECA requires Senate candidates to file quarterly and pre- and post-election reports with the Secretary of the Senate.
-Filings for FY 2017 totaled 4,955 documents containing 682,704 pages, which were scanned, processed, and transmitted to the FEC, as required by law.
+Until September 21, 2018, the FECA required Senate candidates to file quarterly and pre- and post-election reports with the Secretary of the Senate.
+Filings for FY 2018 totaled 5,230 documents containing 887,919 pages, which were scanned, processed, and transmitted to the FEC, as required by law.

 The filing date for Public Financial Disclosure Reports was May 15, 2018.
 A total of 5,950 paper and e-filed reports and amendments were filed.
 The reports were made available to the public and press as soon as they were filed and processed, and in most cases, the same day.

 Senators are required to file mass mailing reports on a quarterly basis.
 The number of pages submitted during FY 2018 was 408.
 In addition, the Office received 627 Gift Rule/Travel reports during FY 2018.